thenaesh/OperationVR-LeapMotion/README.md

 ## Issues
 Compilation only happens out of the box for macOS.
-For Linux/Windows, it is necessary to edit the supplied makefile.
+For Linux, it is necessary to edit the supplied makefile and indicate the paths of the LeapMotion libraries for Linux.

+For Windows, it is probably better to use the .sln file in the Leap Motion samples for Windows, instead of `make`.
+Add Tracker.cpp into the project, then add the headers and DLLs for both the Leap Motion and SFML to it.